nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 - `[date]` must follow the format of dd-mm-yyyy.
 - `[foriegn-currency-ISO-code]`: Currently there are 30 currencies supported, the currencies' names and ISO codes are listed below.
   - Some currencies will not have symbols as some terminals may not be able to support displaying of certain symbols.
+  - Supported currencies will be rounded to either 2 decimal places or nearest whole number, depending on the currency's smallest denomination.
-  - The program is still runnable with unknown currencies, however the symbol and decimal place may not be accurate.
+  - The program is still runnable with unknown currencies, however there will be no symbol and the decimal place may not be accurate.
 - `[exchange-rate]` should be how much 1 of your home currency costs in foreign currency.
   - Example: SGD $1 is equivalent to USD $0.74, hence the `exchange-rate` will be 0.74.
   - Note that the default home currency is SGD.
 To change the home currency, please refer to [Edit Trip](#--edit-trip).